black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 For now, create a const variable called cat and assign it an empty object {}.

 Below that cat variable, add a console.log(cat) statement to see the object in the console.

+# Step 49
+Inside your cat object, add a new property.
+The key should be name and the value should be the string "Whiskers".